Choose an Issue - Why Voting for Something Is Important?

-Like many Philadelphians and many voters across the U.S., the list of things you would like to change in the city may be rather long.
+Like many Philadelphians and many voters across the U.S., the list of things you would like to change might be rather long.
 However, when we vote with intention, we can hold elected officials accountable because we focused on issues rather than personalities when we made our choices in the booth.

 Three Steps to Better Voting